RiceComp427-Spring2019/comp427-hw1-paranoia-sjtutyx/README.md

   - Precious time of passenger.
 The TSA should ensure the checking time won't be too long, otherwise passenger may miss the flight.

 - Threats:
-  - Metallic and non-metallic threats, including weapons and explosives which could pose threat to infrastructure of the airport.
+  - Metallic and non-metallic threats, including weapons and explosives carried by passengers which could pose threat to infrastructure of the airport.
   - Passenger's information(ID, name, birthday, nationality) may be collected at checkpoint.
 Those information should not be leaked or stolen.
   - Body scanner should do no harm to the health of the passenger.
 Screening machines should do no damage to passenger's baggage.
   - The time of passenger should not be wasted at the checkpoint.
 Make sure passengers can catch up on the flight.
+  - Someone could use the quick-pass channel to
 - Countermeasures:
-  -
+  - Buy screening machines with high precision.
+If anything abnormal happens, check the belongings of the passenger manually.
+  - Purchase body scanner with good quality to protect the health of the passenger.
-  -
+  - Arrange enough
 ## Problem 2
 - Scenario: {Documents}
 - Assumptions: